Facilities and Activities

 The lodge at Palisades-Kepler is a beautiful stone structure built in the 1930's by the Civilian Conservation Corps.
 It makes a fine setting for group events such as wedding receptions and family reunions.
 The lodge may reserved online through the park reservation system.

 The campground at Palisades-Kepler is a fine place for a weekend outing or a two-week vacation.
-It has 45 campsites, including electrical hookups.
-Modern shower and restroom facilities are available, as well as a trailer dump station.
+The campground includes electrical hookups, modern shower and restroom facilities, as well as a trailer dump station.
 Advance campsite reservations can be booked through the park reservation system .
 One fourth of the campsites are available on a first-come, first-serve basis.

 Palisades-Kepler is a wonderful place to hike.
 On the six miles of trails, walkers can often see a variety of wildlife, including white-tailed deer and wild turkeys.
 Many species of trees, shrubs and flowers are also present along with innumerable species of songbirds.